tendermint/tendermint/spec/abci++/abci++_methods.md

       returned in `ResponsePrepareProposal.txs` .
     * As a result of executing the prepared proposal, the Application may produce block events or transaction events.
       The Application must keep those events until a block is decided.
 It will then forward the events to the `BeginBlock-DeliverTx-EndBlock` functions depending on where each event should be placed, thereby returning the events to Tendermint.
-    * Tendermint does NOT provide any additional validity checks (sucha s checking for duplicate transactions).
+    * Tendermint does NOT provide any additional validity checks (such as checking for duplicate transactions).
       <!--
       As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.